-My background is in clinical medicine and health sciences.
-I am a physician by training, and completed a doctoral degree in medicine at the Institute for Health Systems Research, University of Witten/Herdecke, Germany.
-I also hold a research masters degree in health sciences from Maastricht University, the Netherlands.
-Before I joined ScHARR in September 2018, I worked on research projects in a range of different areas, including health technology assessment, digital disease surveillance, health service research, clinical drug trials, and global health policy.
+My background is in clinical medicine and health service research: I initially trained as a medical doctor; and I got a doctoral degree from the Institute for Health Systems Research, University of Witten/Herdecke, Germany.
+I also hold a Research Master’s degree in health sciences from Maastricht University, the Netherlands.

 I am interested in the measurement and valuation of health in the context of health economic evaluations.
 More specifically, I am studying normative aspects of the aggregation of individual health state preferences into a social preference.
 For my research, I draw on methods and perspectives from various fields, combining health economics and cost-effectiveness modelling with ideas from game, social choice, and democratic theory.